E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/cubble_coarsening/cubble_coarsening_static/readme.rst

 ..
 Notice the syntax of a URL reference below `Text <URL>`_

-The source code is freely available for download at `Cubble sources <https://github.com/KJLankinen/cubble>` and the module specifically refers to the commit 3216d46c7e523e7885d12607197390496b379597.
+The source code is freely available for download at `Cubble sources<https://github.com/KJLankinen/cubble>`.
+This is the multiGPU version of the code running simultaneously on several GPUs to allow for simulations beyond 10 million bubbles.
+The module
+specifically refers to the commit 3216d46c7e523e7885d12607197390496b379597.